vernvriereen/psyche/docs/how-it-works.md

 At the beginning of the run, after the _warmup_ phase ends, clients are assigned specific tasks that require them to train the model on a portion of the data.

-If clients have already been training (i.e., it is not the first round of the run), they will apply the results from the previous round, then retrieve the data sample they need for the current round.
+If clients have already been training (i.e., it is not the first round of the epoch), they will apply the results from the previous round, then retrieve the data sample they need for the current round.
 After completing this training step, each client emits a message containing their training results and a commitment that binds them to those results.

 Once the training results are broadcasted, clients begin downloading results from other participants to later incorporate them into their models.